Skip to main content

 Posted by Lee Watkinson on 4th Feb 2019

 What Are Architrave Lengths And Architrave Sets?
 Architraves are mainly used to make doors stand out and help to cover up any imperfections by the frame of the door.
 This is great for homeowners as the architraves will link up with the skirting boards to complete the look of the house and make it look its best.
 The question now is what type of architraves do you buy?
 Single lengths or sets?
 Confused about which to get?
-Whic… Read more
+Which one d… Read more

 Posted by Lee Watkinson on 26th Sep 2018

 Buying Guide | Plinth Blocks & Rosettes Plinth Blocks and Rosettes can really make your skirting boards are architraves stand out.
 Plinth Blocks are generally used with tall skirting boards and Rosettes are used with wide architraves.
 On the plinth block product page, there are 4 options to choose when making a purchase.
 On the rosette block product page, there are just 3 to choose from.
-To help you when buying Plinths… Read more
+To help you when buying Plinths and Ros… Read more